awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 You can only copy security group rules to a new security group in the same AWS account in the same Region\.
 If you are using a different Region or a different AWS account, you must create a new security group and manually add the rules yourself\.
 For more information, see [Amazon EC2 security groups for Linux instances](ec2-security-groups.md)\.

 **Prerequisites**
 Before you begin copying your security groups, you should check for rules in which your EC2\-Classic security groups reference another security group in EC2\-Classic\.
-These rules should be removed as they cannot be copied into a VPC\.
+You should remove these rules as they can't be copied into a VPC\.
+For more information, see [Delete rules from a security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#deleting-security-group-rule)\.

 **To copy your security group rules to a new security group**